Vuzi/dns-questioner/README.md

 # Usage

-Simply compile/run the jar, and use it with any hostname
+Simply compile/run the jar, and use it with any hostname:

     ./java -jar dns-questioner vuzi.fr

     Request >
     db 42 01 00 00  01 00 00 00 00
     00 00 01 67 08  76 69 6c 6c 65